yingljin/DynamicPred/MeetingNotes.md

 Assumptions for the reversed eigenvalue problem: only a few observations in a bin, sparse data, small variability, especially the nighttime.
 Therefore eigenfunctions who stress variability during nighttime (PC2 and PC3) because instable (got suppressed).

+# 24/3/21
+1. Repeat the simulation
+- add a constant to the mean function so the probablity is > 0.2
+2. Report FPCA eigenvalues as well